How is Zeffy free?

 What is a 501(c)(7) Organization or Social Club?

-A 501(c)(7) organization is a social or recreational club that has a federal tax exemption, meaning it is exempted from federal income tax by the IRS if they are "organized for pleasure, recreation, and other nonprofitable purposes."
-This is different from many public charities or 501 c 3 for tax exempt purpose, where funds paid are primarily through donations.
+A 501(c)(7) organization is a social or recreational club that has tax exemption from federal income by the IRS if it is "organized for pleasure, recreation, and other nonprofitable purposes."
+This is different from many public charities or 501 (c) 3 organizations for tax-exempt purposes, where funds are paid primarily through donations.

 Free Three Women Smiling Stock Photo